sslover/designing-for-data-personalization/syllabus.md

             * Then, in terminal, enter the 2 commands in the 2nd box ("push an existing repository from the command line").
 Or, if you've yet to start tracking it with Git, then go with the 1st box ("create a new repository on the command line")
             * Refresh the page and you'll see your repo
 * **You must document it on your blog:**
     * What data did you decide to work with?
-Why were you interested in it?
+Why were you interested in this data?
     * What were your key design considerations?
     * What are some of the key technology processes you used?
 What was interesting or tricky?
     * What are the key takeaways for yourself or for your target audience?
 What did you want them to get from your project?